hczhu-dotcom/SPIR_design/README.md

 	--number_of_final_designs num_of_binder_design # default 130 \
 	--target_hotspot null
 ```
+This run would also extract the aa sequences from all pdb files in ./Pathogen_protein and generate a collective fasta file: ./Plant_pathogen_proteins.fasta.

 Alternatively, you can also generate the BindCraft input json file manually following the guideline in https://github.com/martinpacesa/BindCraft.

 ## Step5: Runing BindCraft binder design pipeline, by running: